ShaunCurtis/Blazr.EditStateTracker/readme.md

 }
 ```

-The `FieldCssClass` method is an extendion method defined in `EditContextFieldClassExtensions`
+The `FieldCssClass` extention method defined in `EditContextFieldClassExtensions`

 ```csharp
 public static string FieldCssClass(this EditContext editContext, in FieldIdentifier fieldIdentifier)